 The purpose of these five courses (15 credits) from a discipline-specific specialization is to expand a student's options for teaching/mentoring post-graduation.
 Engineering and computer science departments in the United States require 18 credit hours of graduate coursework in that or a related discipline in order to teach courses in that department.
 As such, students must complete 15 credit hours from one of the specialization tracks listed below and the 3-credit hour pedagogy course to be eligible for those 18 credit hours.
+The graduate committee will consider petitions to combine tracks or to include a limited amount of coursework in STEM outside of engineering and computing fields, although we note that these alternatives may result in reduced career trajectories for teaching in engineering or computer science departments.

-The list of courses is maintained by the department/school that houses the track and students can work with their Major Advisor to design sub-specializations within these disciplines (e.g., aerospace engineering, biomechanics, sustainability).
+The list of courses is maintained by the department/school that houses the track and students can work with their Major Professor to design sub-specializations within these disciplines (e.g., aerospace engineering, biomechanics, sustainability).
 This requirement can be satisfied by an appropriate Master's degree from an accredited university.

 - ✓ Biomedical Engineering

 - ✓ Civil Engineering

 - ✓ Computer Engineering

 - ✓ Computer Science

 - ✓ Data Science

 - ✓ Electrical Engineering

 - ✓ Engineering Management

 - ✓ Environmental Engineering

 - ✓ Information Technology

 - ✓ Mechanical and Materials Engineering